 |Contains minerals and electrolytes|

-There is no difference between distilled and purified water beside the process of purification.
+There is no difference between distilled and purified water besides the process of purification.

 We obtain distilled water by boiling, capturing the steam, and returning it to water, while purified water is the result of reverse osmosis filtration, ion exchange, sand filtration, or other methods.
 Distilled water requires more energy because of the boiling process, so we should pay attention to it from an environmental point of view.